 Our selection of the best fight sticks below offers something to all kinds of players, no matter your console or budget.
-Some of them work with the PS5 and Xbox Series X too, so you won't have to change sticks when the time comes to upgrade to a next-gen console.
+Some of them work with the PS5 and Xbox Series X too, so you won't have to change sticks when you upgrade to a next-gen console.
+You can check them out below, but have a look at our best PC game controllers, best gaming keyboards and best gaming mouse picks too if you want more traditional control methods.

 What are the best fight sticks?